ironbar/luxai/reports/04_Modeling.md

 validation score and LB score
 --->

-**TODO:** I will go back to this point once I have created some hand-made agents and I have a better understanding of the game.
+I will start using a simple win ratio metric to verify that new agents are better than the old ones.
+I should probably compute the win ratio against more than one agent to verify that the new agent is robust.

 ## Iteration 1.
 Rule based agent